Cyecize/Java-Web-Server/README.md

 -------
 The idea for this project came from a workshop in a software academy that I went to.

-The web server that we made there was intended to show really vaguely the idea behind Java EE and Spring and since we had about 5 labs the final app was really buggy and slow, and it lacked many functionalities that are essential, such as asynchronous requests, uploading files and Dependency Injection for the MVC framework.
-Basically the MVC framework was a bunch of annotations with no real templating engine.
+The web server that we made there was intended to show really vaguely the idea behind web servers and how they operate. had about 5 labs the final app was really buggy and slow, and it lacked many functionalities that are essential, such as asynchronous requests, uploading files, dependency injection, template engine, exception handling, security, interceptors and basically the whole app was really primitive.

 So I decided to start from the ground up and create somewhat similar application, but more functional which resulted in something that was totally different than the original project except the names of the mini applications such as Summer, Javache and so on.